Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 25. Stir to mix well and adjust the salt and spices at this stage

-26. Khata pani is ready to set aside
+26. Khata pani is ready to be set aside

-27. In a pan put tamarind pulp along with a little water Then Add salt, sugar, and red chili powder.
+27. In a pan, put tamarind pulp along with a little water.r Then add salt, sugar, and red chili powder.

 28. Keep mixing on a medium-low flame and add cumin powder

-29. Cook chutney until chutney turns to a thick consistency
+29. Cook the chutney until it turns into a thick consistency

 30. Transfer to the bowl and keep aside

-31. Now divide the dough into half and half dough and keep it back to the wet napkin to prevent dry.
+31. Now divide the dough into half and half dough and keep it back in the wet napkin to prevent drying.

-32. Take one dough ball and give it to ball shape and then
+32. Take one dough ball and give it a ball shape, and then

-33. Roll as a thin roti approx 8-9 diameter in the round shape
+33. Roll as a thin roti, approximately 8-9 diameter in a round shape

 34. Cut the puri with the help of a cutter or any lid and

-35. Quickly keep back to the wet cloth to prevent dry
+35. Quickly go back to the wet cloth to prevent dryness

 36. Repeat the same process with all remaining cloth